kavyaa-p/Community_Board/README.md

 The following **optional** features are implemented:

 - [x] Buttons or links to a related resources are on each card component
-- [ ] The site is responsive for both desktop and mobile formats
+- [x] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented:

-* [x] Information regarding the restaurants, such as open and close timings, as well as link to their Yelp page was included.
+* [x] Information regarding the restaurants, such as address as well as an additional link to their Yelp page was listed.
+Menu button is disabled for restaurants that don't have a dedicated menu page.

 ## Video Walkthrough